India – Rajasthan Jaipur

 07th May 2016, the start of my blog journey… I start blogging because I feel the need to share my Food and Travel stories with more people than my closed ones.
 I believe that creativity continuously needs room for improvement and my blog is the place where I will share all my thoughts, creative ideas, faults, ups and downs regarding my Food and Travel journeys….Keep tuned.

 India…my first blog story is for India… A few people asked me, why India?
-Well its a long story…To make the long story short, I have a Love affair with India, I visited it four times (solo in Kerala 2009, our today’s story on 2011, Goa with my best friend in 2012 and again solo in Kerala 2015).
-My first trip in India was the one I did completely by myself, until then I haven’t done any solo travelling and I haven’t been anywhere alone, not even in the movies for example and I never lived alone also…I could never imagine that I could do it.
+Well, it’s a long story…To make the long story short, I have a Love affair with India, I visited it four times (solo in Kerala 2009, our today’s story on 2011, Goa with my best friend in 2012 and again solo in Kerala 2015).
+My first trip to India was the one I did completely by myself until then I haven’t done any solo traveling and I haven’t been anywhere alone, not even in the movies for example and I never lived alone also…I could never imagine that I could do it.
 At that time, I was in a difficult situation of my life and after the encouragement of some beloved friends, I realized that the only person who could really help me was only myself, to be in silent place (hmm not so as it turned out later .. :)) completely solo.
 (Sivananda Ashram in India – I will do a relevant post).
 So I found myself in India for one month, in a totally different country, with totally different culture.
 That was it!
-It a way, believe it or not, that solo trip changed my life and how I was seeing things in my life….Words failed me I feel thankful… Lets get started! 🙂 🙂
+In a way, believe it or not, that solo trip changed my life and how I was seeing things in my life….Words failed me I feel thankful… Let’s get started! 🙂 🙂

-It all started during summer of 2011, where we were looking for a trip brake.
+It all started during summer of 2011, where we were looking for a trip break.
 That period, I was working in Qatar, and my sister with two of my best friends wanted to visit me, but they wished to combine it with another trip in Asia.
 The prices from Greece were quite expensive and the only place that was affordable was India.
 The decision was made up quickly and they booked a combination flight to India and Qatar for 480 Euro, 12 days in November.
-Let me talk a little bit about our status (you will understand why, later on:) Myself ,had previously been in India, I am manic with traveling, I don’t mind the dirt in unknown countries, I eat everything, well it depends!-and I’m generally an adventure person.
-My sister: Persistence traveller, almost fearlessly and she likes the adventure, first time Asia, Irini : Likes traveling, she has obsession with photography, she is not welcoming other flavors and she is a little bit freaks out with the dirt, first time Asia.Penny: She likes traveling, she is completely freaking out with dirt, she doesn’t t like try other flavours, first time in Asia also.& Nbsp; Before the depart they requested me to purchase food supplies (crackers, canned food) which I did not pay attention to, as I considered it excessive, because of my previous travel to India and felt that we will not have any issues (BIG MISTAKE!).
+Let me talk a little bit about our status (you will understand why, later on:) Myself, had previously been in India, I am manic with traveling, I don’t mind the dirt in unknown countries, I eat everything, well it depends!-and I’m generally an adventure person.
+My sister: Persistence traveler, almost fearlessly and she likes the adventure, first time Asia, Irini: Likes traveling, she has an obsession with photography, she is not welcoming other flavors and she is a little bit freaks out with the dirt, first time Asia.Penny: She likes traveling, she is completely freaking out with dirt, she doesn’t t like try other flavors, first time in Asia also.
+Before they depart, they requested me to purchase food supplies (crackers, canned food) which I did not pay attention to, as I considered it excessive, because of my previous travel to India and felt that we will not have any issues (BIG MISTAKE!).

 The next couples of hours were spent roaming around the Jaipur city, bargaining at the numerous shops and shooting some amazing photos.
-Everywhere you could see lots of colours, lots of traffic and too much noise.
-We liked the women with their colourful saris, vendors with their merchandises stacked on the road, cows were roaming into the middle of the roads, preventing motorbikes and cars, the smily kids from school with their white uniforms… all together it was just a beautiful magical setting.
-On the other hand, beggars were begging for a few rupees, homeless people were sleeping on the sidewalks, the barefoot children were running in the mud, overall it was a confusion of wagons, cows, motorbikes, all on the same street try to pass without colliding.
-And horn, long horns, grime and dirt, too much dirt…Our attention caught a barefoot child, about one half years old where a motorbike routed over his little feet.
-The child started crying and no one payed any attention.
-Shocking…very shocking… Well…Lets move on…Our next stop was to a big shop with Indian handmade carpets and saris with amazing colours!
+Everywhere you could see lots of colors, lots of traffic and too much noise.
+We liked the women with their colorful saris, vendors with their merchandises stacked on the road, cows were roaming into the middle of the roads, preventing motorbikes and cars, the smiley kids from school with their white uniforms… all together it was just a beautiful magical setting.
+On the other hand, beggars were begging for a few rupees, homeless people were sleeping on the sidewalks, the barefoot children were running in the mud, overall it was a confusion of wagons, cows, motorbikes, all on the same street trying to pass without colliding.
+And horn, long horns, grime and dirt, too much dirt…Our attention caught a barefoot child, about one-half years old where a motorbike routed over his little feet.
+The child started crying and no one paid any attention.
+Shocking…very shocking… Well…Let’s move on…Our next stop was to a big shop with Indian handmade carpets and saris with amazing colors!
 The carpets were made of silk, wool, with beautiful colors to suit all tastes.

-Of course we felt in love with the colourful saris.
+Of course, we fell in love with the colorful saris.
 “Sari is a fabric with dimensions 5.5.mtr length, 1.25mtr width.
 It is worn over an inner garment with long until the ankle, which usually has the same color as the Sari.
-A cord is hemmed on the inside of upper limb, in order to be held tightly in the middle of the skirt and holding the ends of sari.
-The shirt is sewn and applicator, either with sleeve either without “-More about sari click here Countless quality saris, really colourful, we did not know what to choose.
+A cord is hemmed on the inside of upper limb, in order to be held tightly in the middle of the skirt and holding the ends of the sari.
+The shirt is sewn and applicator, either with sleeve either without “-More about sari click here Countless quality saris, really colorful, we did not know what to choose.
 After an hour and several fittings, and after we were noticed by the whole store, we got four different designs.
 As the evening was approaching we wanted to go somewhere for dinner with traditional dancing and food.
-So we put on our new saris (we spent almost half an hour to put then on!, it’s not easy at all..) and we travelled to Chokhi Dhani.
+So we put on our new saris (we spent almost half an hour to put them on!, it’s not easy at all..) and we traveled to Chokhi Dhani.

-It is a place, outside Jaipur where you pay entrance fee which includes food also.
-It also has various activities such as traditional dances, camel ride, boating in a small pond, etc. There are two dining options, real Rajastan menu and Multi Ethnic menu.
-We decided to try local flavours, so we chose the Rajastan one.
+It is a place, outside Jaipur where you pay an entrance fee which includes food also.
+It also has various activities such as traditional dances, camel ride, boating in a small pond, etc. There are two dining options, real Rajasthan menu and Multi Ethnic menu.
+We decided to try local flavors, so we chose the Rajasthan one.
 I just want to mention here, that we hadn’t eaten all day, except the bananas and some crackers.
 The place had live music and they brought us a round plate, to each one of us, which many mini bowls with various tastes.
-It looked very tempting and since we were very hungry we start eating like “pigs”! 🙂 After the first, second bite, our eyes blown out and smoke was coming out of our ears!
+It looked very tempting and since we were very hungry we start eating like “pigs”! 🙂 After the first, second bite, our eyes were blown out and smoke was coming out of our ears!
 The food was VERY VERY SPICY.
-No relation with the flavours of the North part of India.
+No relation with the flavors of the North part of India.

 Agra.
 Next morning, we continued our adventure to Agra city.
 Our guide was very quiet and did not say much…During the route, we asked the driver to stop to get a picture of two women who were in the fields.
 (They were in a long distance).
-Irene comes out of the car and run amid the fields, and from behind my sister.
+Irene comes out of the car and runs amid the fields, and from behind my sister.
 They approached the women and they left with them in the opposite direction.
 Panicky the driver descends out of the car and tells us.
 “I’m going to get them, it is not safe to go there, get in the car and lock the doors.”
 Penny bathed with cold sweat and we began to shout out to the driver “Heyyy come here do not let us alone!!!”
 Oops!
-We sat for a while in the car, and after a while we went out and we start taking pictures!
-Pose pose from here, from there,and when we were noticing by someone, we were entered the car and put the lock.:) After half hour Irene and my sister, came back with wide smiles!
-They went to a small village were the ladies wore their beautiful formal dresses in oder to take photos with them!
+We sat for a while in the car, and after a while, we went out and we start taking pictures!
+Pose pose from here, from there, and when we were noticed by someone, we have entered the car and put the lock.:) After half hour Irene and my sister, came back with wide smiles!
+They went to a small village where the ladies wore their beautiful formal dresses in order to take photos with them!
 They were very happy and very friendly people!

-We arrived to Agra city, where our hotel was very close to the famous Taj Mahal.
+We arrived in Agra city, where our hotel was very close to the famous Taj Mahal.
 We were planning to go for some photos during the sunset and the next morning to go to see it in our own peace.
 But this was not possible, because of the big fort around it.
-So we decided to go for dinner where, we ordered main dishes and drinks.
+So we decided to go for dinner where we ordered main dishes and drinks.
 As soon as the beverages came, we saw the expiration date and it was out of date.
-We started a conversation with the waiters about the date and finally after some time we realized that the drinks have the date of production and not the expiration one, whether we thought so … 🙂 Then comes the food, which was not exactly what we ordered, my sister had ordered chicken and was 4 small pieces and we thought that was just the appetizer, we were waiting for the main dishes for one hour, it was spicy, the staff did not understand English, we did not understand their language, we had so much laugh that day!
-Fortunately the staff were very polite, and the tandoori chicken – bread “Nan” were delicious!.
-I will be sharing some Indian recipes on the near future. 🙂
+We started a conversation with the waiters about the date and finally, after some time, we realized that the drinks have the date of production and not the expiration one, whether we thought so … 🙂 Then comes the food, which was not exactly what we ordered, my sister had ordered chicken and was 4 small pieces and we thought that was just the appetizer, we were waiting for the main dishes for one hour, it was spicy, the staff did not understand English, we did not understand their language, we had so much laughter that day!
+Fortunately, the staff was very polite, and the tandoori chicken – bread “Nan” was delicious!.
+I will be sharing some Indian recipes in the near future. 🙂

 Afterwards, a small visit to Agra, to the small Taj Mahal imitation of the great one and the Agra Fort where we decided not to get in – the 75% was under renovation and it was closed.
 I would like to mention here that the small Taj was constructed prior to the big one, from a Muslim man towards his love for his mother.

-Varanasi, needs a separate post as it is a very special, beautiful, spiritual and shocking city at the same time.
-Whatever pictures or documentaries you may have seen, nothing prepares you for the reality…As if you are literally in another time, as if time has stopped, as if life has little meaning…a city that sucks all of your energy…a city that you will never forget on your life, certainly my favorite city in India.
-Please be patient up to the next post. 🙂
+Varanasi needs a separate post as it is a very special, beautiful, spiritual and shocking city at the same time.
+Whatever pictures or documentaries you may have seen, nothing prepares you for the reality…As if you are literally in another time as if time has stopped, as if life has little meaning…a city that sucks all of your energy…a city that you will never forget in your life, certainly my favorite city in India.
+You can read the special post about the Holy city Here

 Facts to consider:

 - It is a dirty country, yes it is!
-Please visit it with open mind and do not judge anything, its a different culture with unique beauty and smily people.
+Please visit it with an open mind and do not judge anything, it’s a different culture with unique beauty and smiley people.